Postgraduate Certificate in Geospatial Science and Technology

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The certificate is comprised of 60 points including two compulsory courses (30 points) and one optional course (15 points).

-The certificate must be completed within 12 months, and can be studied full-time or part-time.
+The certificate can be studied full-time or part-time.